Loaded Baked Potato Casserole

 Sure!
 You can either use fat free sour cream or plain Greek yogurt if you like.

-Can I use another kind of potato?
+Can I use another kind of potato for loaded baked potato casserole?

 Although, I do recommend russets because they’re the classic choice for baked potatoes, you can use any kind that you have on hand.

-How can I make this vegetarian?
+How can I make a vegetarian loaded baked potato casserole?

 To make a vegetarian version, omit the bacon or replace it with a vegetarian bacon alternative.